besartelezi/kahoot-but-better/README.md

 React will efficiently update and render *juuuuust* the right components with your data changes. <br>
 This will all help you to create interactive UIs.

+I will also follow the React introduction given in the official React documentation: [here!](https://reactjs.org/tutorial/tutorial.html)
+This is something I'd like to do, because I personally learn more by doing something instead of reading something.
+Once I have seen myself just how a React application works, what steps were taken to make everything work and the like, will I really be able to know what steps need to be taken for this assignment.

 ## Components
 I have used components in the past with Angular, but I still quite don't understand what components are.
 This offends me on a spiritual level, since my fragile ego cannot accept that I still don't understand something I have already experienced.